 Most parties want to move through this task quickly.
 Instead of taking the time to be thorough and accurate, they want to make rough approximations.
-Many just do not desire accumulating and reviewing the statements or titles for all their assets and debts.
-Many also have no interest in pulling the statements for all their utilities, insurance or credit card bills.
+Many just do not desire to accumulate and review the statements or titles for all their assets and debts.
+Many also have no interest in pulling the statements for all their utilities, insurance, or credit card bills.

 The reality is in getting divorced, a court has to divide all the marital property and debt of the parties.
 If the court doesn’t have thorough and accurate numbers, it becomes impossible for a court to do this in a just manner.
-Likewise, in determining child support and spousal support, it is impossible for a court to determine a fair number based on the facts without accurate information relative to income and expenses.
-On this note as well, it becomes impossible for an attorney to give the proper legal advice about the possibilities, and case strategy, if they do not have this information.
+Likewise, in determining child support and spousal support, a court can’t determine a fair number based on the facts without accurate information relative to income and expenses.
+On this note as well, it becomes impossible for an attorney to give the proper legal advice about the possibilities, and case strategy if they do not have this information.

 If you are going through a divorce, Stange Law Firm, PC can help.
 We have offices throughout Missouri and Illinois.